tkivisik/useful-bash/useful_bash_oneliners.md

 abcabc
 cbacba
 <CTRL+C>

-$ sed s/a/A/ source_text.txt       # Replaces the first ocurrance of a with A in every line.
+# Replaces the first ocurrance of a with A in every line.
+$ sed s/a/A/ source_text.txt
 Abcabc
 cbAcba

-$ sed s/a/A/g source_text.txt      # Prints the output with a replaced with A
+# Print the output with a replaced with A
+$ sed s/a/A/g source_text.txt
 AbcAbc
 cbAcbA

-$ sed -i s/a/A/g source_text.txt   # Replaces a with A in the source file itself.
+# Replace a with A in the source file itself.
-$ sed s/a/A/g source_text.txt > new.txt    # Writes the replaced version of the file to new.txt, keeps the original file as was.
+$ sed -i s/a/A/g source_text.txt

+# Write the replaced version of the file to new.txt, keeps the original file as was.
+$ sed s/a/A/g source_text.txt > new.txt
 ```

 ### tr